-Respect each other Welcome opportunities
+Respect each other

+Welcome opportunities challenges

-Enjoy challenges Celebrate success
+Celebrate success

-At Blenheim High School, the staff and Governors adhere to the principles outlined in the Children Act 1989 believing that all children have a right to be protected from abuse.
+believing that all children have a right to be protected from abuse.
 It is the intention of the procedures within this Policy to ensure that the appropriate action is taken immediately where it is alleged that a student is suspected of being abused.
 Our prime concern at all times must be the interests and safety of the student(s) and on every occasion that any member of staff has reason to suspect a student has suffered abuse, or is at risk of suffering abuse, one of the school's Designated Safeguarding Lead (DSL) is informed.
-Blenheim has adopted the LA Child Protection Policy as its core.
-This should be read in conjunction with the Online Policy.
+This should be read in conjunction with the Online Safety Policy.